tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

    add_item("mud", "The ground is a thick, sticky mud that seems eager "
                    "to pull at your feet.");

-As seen above, the syntax is relatively simple:
+As you can see, the syntax is simple:

 .. code-block:: c

    add_item(item, description);
-   add_item(list of items, description); //See insects in line 13-16 above.
+   add_item(list of items, description); //See the example for insects in lines 13-16.

-But what if someone wants to pick up the mud, e.g.?
+But what if someone tries to pick up the mud?

   |  ^pinto/room/> get mud
   |  You can't get that.

-That's true, but perhaps we want a more fun description?
-The ``add_item()`` function provides more abilities, let us use those:
+We can add a more fun response using ``add_item()`` with additional options:

 .. code-block:: c
    :linenos:

    add_item("mud", (["look":"The ground is a thick, sticky mud that seems eager "
                             "to pull at your feet.",
-                       "get":"Your stick your hands in the mud, look at them, " "then decide there are better MUDs.",
-                    "search":"You found some dirty hands."]));
+                      "get":"You stick your hands in the mud, then decide there are better MUDs.", "search":"You found some dirty hands."]));

-As you can see, ``add_item()`` can handle a mapping with different extra options.
+As you can see, ``add_item()`` can handle mappings to provide different responses for various actions.

 **Exercise 4**

-   Update the "mud" item to use a mapping like above, and try the different new options.
+   Update the "mud" item to use a mapping like the one above, and try the different options.

 .. note::

-   You can use ``update here`` if you are standing in a room you want to update.
-   If your code has issues, you will be moved to The Void and will have to go back to the room once it loads again.
+   You can use ``update here`` if you're standing in the room you want to update.
+If your code has issues, you will be moved to The Void and need to return to the room after fixing the code.

 2.4 Verbs and rooms